 - match-fixing for which the challenge is to use tools developed to monitor sports betting with eSports betting.

-It is likely that 2019 will see accurate lawsuit strategies by the gaming industry against sellers of programs that help players to cheat as well as players involved in e-doping, boosting, hacking and match-fixing and the amount of damage claims might be considerable since the value of the whole industry might be affected by such illegal actions.
+It is likely that 2019 will see accurate lawsuit strategies by the gaming industry against sellers of programs that help players to cheat as well as players involved in e-doping, boosting, hacking and match-fixing and the number of damage claims might be considered since the value of the whole industry might be affected by such illegal actions.

 Indeed, litigation sends a message to the legitimate-players community that the company takes such conduct seriously and will spend the time and resources to protect the integrity of its online experience.

-3. Deeper focus of regulatory bodies over eSports
+3. The deeper focus of regulatory bodies over eSports

 Whilst the percentage of eSports players compared to traditional gambling players is relatively small, it may increase in the future as eSports are becoming the preferred form of entertainment for video game players.